Weeley Heath

-Weeley Heath is a hamlet on the B1441 road and the B1414 road, in the Tendring district, in the English county of Essex.
+Weeley Heath is a hamlet on the B1441 and B1414 roads, in the civil parish of Weeley, in the Tendring district, in the county of Essex, England.
 Nearby settlements include the villages of Weeley and Little Clacton.
 In 2018 it had an estimated population of 719.

 Amenities

 Weeley Heath has a fire station and a place of worship.

 Other features

 There is also Weeleyhall Wood Nature Reserve in the village.